-Professor Dunn will join the UC Hastings faculty this fall as Lecturer in Law.
+Professor Dunn joined the UC Hastings faculty in 2013 as a Lecturer in Law.
 She will be teaching courses at the intersection of health sciences and law.
 Before joining the faculty, she spent 15 years working in law firms, research centers and academia.

 Licensed in California and New York, Professor Dunn began her legal career at a plaintiffs' class action law firm where she litigated health care and civil rights cases in state and federal courts throughout the country.
 She represented plaintiffs in Abdullahi v.
 Pfizer, a mass tort alleging Pfizer violated international law in conducting a clinical trial of the antibiotic Trovan without first obtaining the consent of the children or their parents.
 Other representative cases include class action lawsuits against insurance companies alleging racial discrimination in the sale of life insurance policies, a class action challenging an employer’s denial of health insurance coverage for prescription contraceptives, and multidistrict litigation against health maintenance organizations.